CNC Milling Guide

 5-axis CNC Milling Machines

 5-axis milling machines take it further with three lateral axes of motion and two rotational axes.
 The rotational motions may be on the vertical, lateral, or longitudinal axis.
 As with the other milling machines, the lateral and rotational movements may be carried out by the cutting tool, worktable, or a mix of both, depending on the machine.
-5-axis milling machines are highly advanced and capable of rapidly producing complex geometries.
+5-axis CNC machining is highly advanced and capable of rapidly producing complex geometries.
 These machines are commonly employed in industrial CNC milling.
-The image below shows a CNC machine with 5-axis milling.
+The image below shows a CNC machine with 5-axis CNC milling machining.

 5-axis CNC milling machine